 How to Identify Weeds

 Want to know how to identify weeds in your home garden?
 It’s all perspective!
-Read on for my tips for how to identify weeds and what to do about them.
+Read on for my tips on how to identify weeds and what to do about them.
 It may not be what you would expect!

 I remember picking bouquets of dandelions as a child: grabbing so many in my hand that I couldn’t keep my fingers around the flowers that kept falling out.
 It took some time to hone my picking skills, and sometimes the head would pop off, but luckily there were plenty for me to practice with in the local park.